Grand Teton vs Yellowstone: The Ultimate Showdown

 The development of these parks also highlights their unique features.

-• Grand Teton’s cultural history is evident in the numerous historic structures preserved within, such as the Chapel of the Transfiguration and the Cunningham Cabin.
+- Grand Teton’s cultural history is evident in the numerous historic structures preserved within, such as the Chapel of the Transfiguration, Moulton barns, and the Cunningham Cabin.

 Wildlife viewing opportunities

 Both Grand Teton and Yellowstone National Parks offer an abundance of wildlife to observe.
-Yellowstone is home to approximately 67 species of mammals, including the famous bison, elk, and even the gray wolf.
+Yellowstone is home to approximately 67 species of mammals, including their famous bison, elk, and even the gray wolf.

 Grand Teton National Park, on the other hand, has around 61 mammal species.
 While there is some overlap in animal species, each park is “famous” for its own animal inhabitants.